moneynull/digital-phenotyping/README.md

     consumer_secret

     # CRON Job interval scheduling.
 There are four scheduled tasks.
 These will run automatically on system startup.
-Pease try to make sure that the 4 values are different
+Please try to make sure that the 4 values are different

     CATEGORY_SCHEDULE=23